4 Benefits of Cognitive behavioral therapy

 How long does it take for the effects of CBT to begin?

-Standard CBT treatment requires weekly sessions for 12 to 20 weeks, Harvard Health explains.
+Standard CBT treatment requires weekly sessions for 12 to 20 weeks, a 2018 article titled, “Intensive CBT: How fast can I get better?” from Harvard Health explained.
 The sessions last between 30 and 60 minutes.
-Some patients may need more than that to experience the effects and achieve the full potential of CBT.
-However, there is also an option called intensive CBT (I-CBT) which contains longer individual sessions concentrated into a month, week, or weekend.
+Certain patients potentially need more than that to experience the effects and achieve the full potential of CBT.

 What are the limitations of Cognitive behavioral therapy?